AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXFileTypeExtensions/New_ExternalReference.md

 CAEXFileTypeExtensions.New_ExternalReference Method
 ===================================================
-AutomationML 2.1 APIA new ExternalReference node is added to the CAEX file.
+A new ExternalReference node is added to the CAEX file.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)